MY World 360° Program Guide

 - Personalize the SDGs by framing them around the local community issue you identified.
 For example, if your issue is teen mental health, you might decide that your challenge is something like: “Generate public support for the local teen center in my community,” or “Help people at my school learn how it feels to have depression.”
 Achieving this could further progress towards several Sustainable Development Goals, including SDG 3: Good Health and Well-Being, and SDG 4: Quality Education.

-Step 2: Choose your tools and start experimenting with 360° media-making
+Step 2: Choose your tools and start experimenting with immersive media-making

 - Pick the production tools you want to use to capture your story and start experimenting.
-Although you can use a 360º camera to capture 360° images and video, you can also create a 360° story using free apps and a smartphone.
+Although you can use a 360º camera to capture 360° images and video, you can also create media project using free online software or apps and a smartphone.
 For example, download Google Street View to capture 360° images and explore tools such as ThingLink and KnightLab’s SceneVR for creating annotations and slideshows.
+But 360° media is not the only way to create immersive stories and experiences.
+In fact, the VR world is wide open for experimentation and innovation!
+Some tools, like A-frame, let you create virtual (digital) shapes and worlds to view in VR.
+Others help you create interactive elements for 360° photos and video.
+Tools like Spark AR, Adobe Aero, and HP Reveal allow you to step into augmented reality.

-- Check out the 360° Production Guide to learn the skills needed to create 360° media with whatever hardware and production equipment you have available – from a 360° camera to a smartphone.
+- Check out the 360° Production Guide to learn the skills needed to create immersive media with whatever hardware and production equipment you have available – from a 360° camera to a smartphone.
+The Appendix has a list of some possible tools you might use.
 Practice taking 360° photos with our quick-start 360° photography guides.
 To create a 360° video you will need to access a 360° camera – see more about equipment in this technical guide.

 Step 3: Plan your story